pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ![Summary](./docs/summary.gif "Summary")

 ### Recent updates
+- 🎉 Collection log is now available to be viewed live by your viewers!
+- Enhanced stability of plugin when there are breaking client or Twitch changes.
 - The Twitch data syncing has been updated to work again due to deprecated functionalities.
-- 🎉 Collection log is now available to be viewed live by your viewers!

 ## Requirements
 - [Runelite Client](https://runelite.net/) with [Plugin Hub](https://runelite.net/plugin-hub/) enabled